 Prior to these mandates, a boat that punched a hole through its bottom or burst a pipe onboard could sink in an incredibly short amount of time.
 In the 1970s, these mandates were put into place and have probably saved many thousands of lives.

 As time has gone on, more and more boat enthusiasts are demanding unsinkable boats.
 At the same time, technology continues to advance to make building unsinkable boats easier.
 Therefore, there is now a great collection of unsinkable motorboats for you to choose from.

-Knowing that a boat will stay afloat even if it capsizes or gets a hole can put the beginner’s mind at rest and make them more likely to make a purchase.
+Knowing that a boat will maintain floatation even if it capsizes, gets a hole, or has a flood can put the beginner’s mind at rest and make them more likely to make a purchase.

 Since beginners usually start with smaller boats, the market has had a lot of motivation to compete to create unsinkable power boats beneath 30 feet.
 Any boat this size that isn’t unsinkable is much less likely to attract attention from beginners.

-Another demographic to which unsinkable boats matter are the experienced fisherman who have had bad experiences in the past.
-Offshore fisherman who have had a frightening experience with a sinking boat are more likely to invest in an unsinkable boat next time.
+Another demographic to which unsinkable boats matter is the experienced fisherman who has had bad experiences in the past.
+Offshore fishermen who have had a frightening experience with a sinking boat are more likely to invest in an unsinkable boat next time.

 Are Unsinkable Motorboats Really Unsinkable?

 There is certainly some variation in the market when it comes to unsinkable motorboats.
 Motorboats with hulls filled with air are much less unsinkable than those with hulls filled with foam since air pockets can be punctured and filled with seawater unlike foam.

 The best unsinkable boats, those with a very sturdy and extremely buoyant foam lining, are truly as close to unsinkable as you could imagine.